SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 - SMU has three wins against the spread in six games this season.

-- The Mustangs have covered the spread twice this season when favored by 13.5 points or more (in three chances).

-- SMU's games this year have hit the over on two of five set point totals (40%).

-- The Mustangs average 40.7 points per game, comparable to the 40.2 per contest the Green Wave give up.
+- The Mustangs score 40.7 points per game, comparable to the 40.2 per contest the Green Wave give up.

-- When SMU puts up more than 40.2 points, it is 2-0 against the spread and 3-0 overall.

 - SMU is 2-1 against the spread and 4-0 overall when the team churns out more than 474.2 yards.